dfinity/sdk/docs/cli-reference/dfx-cycles.md

 ### Arguments

-You must specify the following argument for the `dfx cycles transfer` command.
+You must specify the following arguments for the `dfx cycles transfer` command.

 | Argument   | Description                       |
 |------------|-----------------------------------|